“A diamond costs less than a shrink.” Pierre Megé

 As a consumer, you want to avoid calling multiple jewelers about the same diamond.
 Doing so might reduce your chances of getting a better deal.
 The cutter knows that someone is interested in the stone when several jewelers inquire about the same stone and are less inclined to lower the price.
 The first jeweler who gets the call will try to get the stone off the market before other jewelers can inquire about it.

-By enlisting us as your agent, you will pay the lowest price for the stone, guaranteed.
-It does not matter who supplies the stone, but we were hoping you could get your stone directly from us.
+By enlisting us as your agent, you will pay the lowest price for any diamond, guaranteed.

 The advantages of buying from Leon Mege include a seamless and consumer-friendly workflow that combines a world-class Leon Mege ring and a diamond of uncompromising quality.
 We will make sure that your choice of a diamond is fully compatible with the ring style and vice versa.
-You will save on the setting's cost, which can be lowered by as much as 20%.
+In addition, you will save on the setting’s cost, which can be lowered by as much as 20%.

 Other perks are free shipping, expedited completion, and unlimited consultation with Leon Mege.
 The safety of a diamond supplied by us while it is being set is our responsibility.
 Our Jewelers Block insurance policy also covers the diamond against the slight chance of inadvertent damage during the setting.

-But if you already know what stone you want and not interested in our opinion, we will oblige and get that stone for you.
+But if you already know what stone you want and are not interested in our opinion, we will oblige and get the stone you want.